AlfredXiangWu/LightCNN/README.md

 - The model of LightCNN-29 is released on [Google Drive](https://drive.google.com/file/d/0ByNaVHFekDPRMGlLWVBhbkVGVm8/view).
 - The model of LightCNN-29 v2 is released on [Google Drive](https://drive.google.com/open?id=1Jn6aXtQ84WY-7J3Tpr2_j6sX0ch9yucS).
 - The features of [lfw](https://drive.google.com/open?id=0ByNaVHFekDPRbDV4cEtWSVl3d0k) and [megaface](https://drive.google.com/open?id=0ByNaVHFekDPRZXhQejRwOUtDYm8) of LightCNN-9 are released.
+- The model of LightCNN v4 is released on [Google Drive](https://drive.google.com/file/d/1zFB8RmxeS00Nbq2fM0EoME15RIHtVOqn/view?usp=sharing).
+  - The detailed structure of LightCNN v4 is shown in light_cnn_v4.py
+  - The input is an aligned 128*128 **BGR** face image.
+  - The input pixel value is normalized by mean ([0.0, 0.0, 0.0]) and std ([255.0, 255.0, 255.0]).

 ## Performance
 The Light CNN performance on lfw 6,000 pairs.